Seiya Suzuki: Player profile

 Suzuki is a 5 ft 11 in, 182 lb (1.80 m, 82 kg) outfielder that is considered a five-tool player due to his high batting averages, home run totals, baserunning, fielding abilities, and throwing abilities.
 He posted a career .315 batting average in NPB and won the league's batting title in 2019 with a .335 average.
 In his final five seasons with Hiroshima, Suzuki hit at least 25 home runs, including a career-high 38 in 2021.
 A month into his rookie season with Chicago, Suzuki averaged a 28.6 feet per second sprint speed, ranking 12th in the major leagues at the time and first among right fielders.
+His swing speed, hard-hit, and chase rates are in the higher percentiles in the MLB; showing that he has power-hitter ability while still being a disciplined hitter.
 Suzuki also pitched while in high school, reaching 92 miles per hour (148 km/h) on his fastball.

 Suzuki has received player comparisons to A. J. Pollock as well as Mike Trout, the latter of which he chose his jersey number 27 in honor of.

 Personal life

 Suzuki married former Olympic rhythmic gymnast Airi Hatakeyama on December 7, 2019.

-He went to the same middle school as Japanese actress Seika Furuhata, and knew each other through a mutual friend.
+He went to the same middle school as Japanese actress Seika Furuhata and knew each other through a mutual friend.